 Benefit #4: It challenges your perspective

 Everything we learn during our early growth years results from what we’re taught, your surroundings, and our peer group.
-That is what builds your perspective on things, and without reading, we are to take our parent’s thought-process on things, topics, and people.
+That is what builds your perspective on things, and without reading, we are to take our parent’s thought process on things, topics, and people.
 However, when you read, you experience life from the eyes of another.
 You explore diverse angles on life’s most common situations that challenge everything you’ve learned till now.
 The best thing is, reading inspires empathy for the characters, their stories, decisions, and viewpoints different from your own, which can make you feel uncomfortable.
-While reading definitely uncovers different perspectives, it also offers an opportunity to read and understand them.
+While reading uncovers different perspectives, it also offers an opportunity to read and understand them.

 Benefit #5: It helps you remember

 When you read a book, you remember an assortment of characters, their lives, backgrounds, ambitions, and histories throughout years to come.
 Now that’s a fair bit to remember, and all this new information creates new memories.
 Every recent memory creates synapses or strengthens the old ones.
-And your brains are marvellous things that can help you do so.
-Reading every day can improve your memory; it can help you learn how to store new data and recall memories more effectively.
-So, if you want to boost your brainpower, improve memory retention, and become an intelligent individual, reading is what you must invest your time in.
+And your brains are marvelous things that can help you do so.

 Benefit #6: Improves self-discipline and consistency

 You will agree that as technology modernizes, our attention spans are getting shorter and shorter.
-Ina 5-minute span, an average person can divide their team working on a task, checking a mail, replying to a few people, monitoring their phones, and talking with co-workers.
+Ina 5-minute span, an average person can divide their team working on a task, checking the mail, replying to a few people, monitoring their phones, and talking with co-workers.
 Not only does it elevate your stress levels, but it lowers productivity.

 However, unlike skimming through tons of web pages, when you’re reading a book, it forces you to centralize your focus.
 All your attention is focused on a story, and the rest of the world just falls ways.
 Readers tend to immerse themselves into every minute detail of the story, absorbing the narration like a sponge.
 When you do so, your brain forms deeper connections and practices concentration.